username29800/Project-Workflow-DocsTemplate/Template.md

     - cannot be used with Range within a Component
     - abbrev: Dsr (Descriptive Range) / Rds (Range - Descriptive)
       - prefer Dsr over Rds unless instructed otherwise
+    - To Describe the Components under a Component in detail, Create a new component under the current component and use Dsc.
+    - To Describe a Subcomponent in detail without creating a new Component, use Dss.

   - Goal: A field that tells/explains which feature or state is required by a Component